 Author Alexandra Stoffel

-Alexandra Stoffel is a 22 year-old living in her hometown of Sacramento, California.
+Alexandra Stoffel is a communications professional living in Seattle, WA.
 Paralyzed due to a rare spinal cancer at the age of six, she has been a wheelchair user ever since.
 Alexandra strives to open up dialogue about the different systems of oppression that affect people with disabilities in an effort to eradicate those injustices.
-She has a passion for working with people from all over the world, specifically those with disabilities.
-Alexandra recently graduated with a Bachelor’s Degree in Communication Studies from Seattle University and hopes to attend graduate school to obtain a Master’s Degree in Global Communication.
-After graduate school, she plans to research the experiences of people with disabilities in different parts of the world, opening up cross-cultural communication.

 Back when Tinder was a brand new toy, I tried it out, thinking that maybe this could be a good option for me to start dating.
 For those who have never used Tinder, you have an option to upload a couple photos to your profile to add that visual bait for people to scroll through your info.